utastudents/scripts-conversation-acoustic-analysis/README.md

 # scripts-conversation-acoustic-analysis
-code to analyze audio files of converations
+Scripts to analyze audio files of converations

 Code